Gdarthsid/QuITO-Version-1/README.md

 # Quasi-Interpolation based Trajectory Optimization

-## Introduction

-This is a private repository which includes codes and documents related to the **Quasi-Interpolation based Trajectory Optimization (QuITO)**.
+QuITO is a numerical software package for solving constrained nonlinear optimal control problems via direct optimization.
 The package is built on MATLAB and can be used for constrained trajectory optimization.

-QuITO is a numerical software package for solving optimal control problems directly which can handle path-wise/mixed inequality/equality, and boundary constraints.
-The base-algorithm for the software package is a direct multiple shooting technique.
+The base algorithm for QuITO is a novel direct multiple shooting technique.
+QuITO can handle several types of linear/nonlinear constraints including state-control, mixed, and pathwise constraints.

 ## Contributors